 Under the AIMS Program, as required under the supplemental Standard of Practice, each pharmacy must complete the Pharmacy Safety Self-Assessment (PSSA) during the first year it is available and then at least once every two or three years thereafter.

 Community pharmacies were required to complete the PSSA for the first time by December 31, 2021.
-This extended timeline, which is six months longer than the requirement in the supplemental Standard of Practice requiring completion of the PSSA in the first year of the program, recognizes that pharmacy professionals are currently dealing with many issues as a result of the ongoing COVID- 19 pandemic.
+The extended timeline, which was six months longer than the requirement in the supplemental Standard of Practice requiring completion of the PSSA in the first year of the program, recognized that pharmacy professionals were dealing with many issues as a result of the ongoing COVID- 19 pandemic.

 How to Complete the PSSA

 The PSSA is accessed through the AIMS Pharmapod platform.
 At the start of the PSSA, there are a few demographic questions that allow the College to benchmark based on pharmacy type, size, prescription volume and services provided.
 The assessment consists of six domains and is constructed with a focus on continuous quality improvement and implementation of concrete and tangible medication safety strategies.
 Under each domain are a series of statements that pharmacy teams can reflect on and determine the level of alignment of the pharmacy with the statement (i.e. never, rarely, sometimes, often, always).
 A not applicable option is available for statements that may not apply to all practice settings.
 Where there are opportunities for improvement, actions should be created to address these opportunities.